theGoodB0rg/CyberSec/README.md

 ### Prerequisites
 - Node.js (v16 or higher)
 - npm (v8 or higher)
-- Latest SQLMap dev build available on the PATH (install via `python3 -m pip install --upgrade "git+https://github.com/sqlmapproject/sqlmap.git@master"` or `py -m pip ...` on Windows)
+- Latest SQLMap dev build available on the PATH (clone `https://github.com/sqlmapproject/sqlmap.git` and point `SQLMAP_PATH` at a wrapper such as `python3 /opt/sqlmap/sqlmap.py`; on Windows you can install via `py -m pip install --upgrade "git+https://github.com/sqlmapproject/sqlmap.git@master"`)
 - Git for version control

 ### Quick Start